britram/taps-transports/draft-ietf-taps-transports.md

-One fundamental feature is whether a transport offers a service that divides the data into transmission units based on network packets (known as a Datagram service), or whether it combines and segements data across multiple packets (e.g., the Stream service provieded by TCP).
+One fundamental feature is whether a transport offers a service that divides the data into transmission units based on network packets (known as a Datagram service), or whether it combines and segments data across multiple packets (e.g., the Stream service provided by TCP).

 Another fundamental feature is whether a transport requires a control exchange across the network at setup (e.g., TCP), or whether it connection-less (e.g., UDP).